 - I’m seeing more and more mobile libraries or informal neighborhood libraries.
 You could use old newspaper bins for mini libraries in your school community.
 I haven’t done this yet, but I’m excited to give it a shot!

 I don’t assign students a reading log or anything that makes reading seem like work over the summer.
+Why?
 I want my students to read because they want to, not because they have to.
 I do have a fun Summer Reading Bingo activity where students can try to complete a BINGO board over the summer.
 It’s not a quick and easy challenge, because I geared it toward upper elementary students.
 It’s just another tool to encourage students to read over the summer.
 You can download it for FREE here!

 I know I am only kidding myself if I thought my students would complete a pack of worksheets.
 They don’t want to do that in class, so I absolutely didn’t want to waste time, paper, and copies on something that would be thrown away the second my students walked out the door-or sooner.
 I have a review packet that I send home that is a different from traditional review worksheets.
 I made a little punch card to go along with the activities, so students can punch a hole in their punch card each time they complete something for some type of incentive.

-I tried to keep all of the activities simple, so that students can read and follow the directions independently.
+When designing these, I tried to keep all of the activities simple, so that students can read and follow the directions independently.
 I also kept everything fun, so that there’s a better chance that students will actually do the activities!
 I made reading, language arts, writing, math, and science activities, so there will be plenty to choose from.
 You can see examples of a few of the activities below.

 I do plan to do a few of the activities in class with my students, because they’ll make a perfect end of the year review.
 There are a couple of science projects that I know my students will love, so I want to do a few of them together.
 The pack is completely flexible and can be used however best fits for you and your classroom!
-Hopefully, it will help prevent the summer slide, so our students can hit the ground running in fourth grade!
+Hopefully, it will help avoid the summer slide, so our students can hit the ground running in fourth grade!

 Most students have access to technology, so I like to offer several ideas for using technology in a productive way.
 Of course, I recognize that if the game isn’t fun, students are not going to use it.
 I’ve limited my recommendations to only the resources that I think students will actually enjoy and spend time working with.
+Both aspects are key to help avoid the summer slide.

 - Math Doodles-This is an app that promotes mathematical thinking in a creative and dynamic way.
 It is not a “math fact” app, instead it presents a variety of math puzzles.